Joe Arpaio: 2020 Maricopa County Sheriff election

 On August 25, 2019, Arpaio issued a statement saying that he would run for Sheriff of Maricopa County in 2020, saying "Watch out world!
 We are back!" and promising to reinstitute the severe prison conditions he imposed in the past.
 He lost the primary election to his former right-hand man, Jerry Sheridan.

 2022 Fountain Hills mayoral election

 Arpaio announced his candidacy for mayor of Fountain Hills, Arizona, on October 5, 2021.
 This followed comments made in September about running for the office.
 In the election on August 2, 2022, he failed to oust the incumbent Ginny Dickey, receiving 5,207 votes (49.0%).

+2024 Fountain Hills mayoral election

+In 2024, Arpaio again ran to be the mayor of Fountain Hills.
+He lost in the primary election, receiving 1,527 votes to incumbent Ginny Dickey's 4,507 and Gerry Friedel's 4,061.

 Personal life

 Arpaio married his wife Ava in 1958 and they had two children.
 In 2021, Ava died of cancer complications.
 As of 2008, he lived in Fountain Hills, Arizona.
-In 2018 Arpaio was featured on Sacha Baron Cohen's spoof TV comedy Who Is America?, in which he discussed gun control with Baron Cohen's fascist-sympathising YouTuber alter ego OMGWhizzBoyOMG.
+In 2018, Arpaio was featured on Sacha Baron Cohen's spoof TV comedy Who Is America?, in which he discussed gun control with Baron Cohen's fascist-sympathising YouTuber alter ego OMGWhizzBoyOMG.